h2non/requireg/README.md

 ## Considerations

-- Require global modules in node.js are considered anti-pattern.
+- Require global modules in node.js is considered anti-pattern.
 Note that you can experiment unreliability or inconsistency across different environments.
 I hope you know exactly what you do with `requireg`
-- Only node packages installed with [NPM](https://npmjs.org) are supported (which means only standardized NPM paths are supported)
+- Only node packages installed with [npm](https://npmjs.org) or [yarn](https://yarnpkg.com) are supported (which means only standardized NPM paths are supported)

 ## Wish list